martineberlein/avicenna/README.md

 }
 ```
 The grammar represents the structure of valid inputs that can be given to the Calculator.
-For instance, it recognizes mathematical expressions involving functions (sqrt, sin, cos, tan) applied to numbers, which can be positive or negative.
+For instance, it recognizes mathematical expressions involving functions (*sqrt, sin, cos, tan*) applied to numbers, which can be positive or negative.

-Now, we're ready to initiate Avicenna with this grammar, the sample inputs, and the oracle function:
+Now, we're ready to initiate Avicenna with this grammar, the sample inputs (Note that at least one failure-inducing sample input is required), and the oracle function:

 ```python
 from avicenna import Avicenna